 Human caused climate change is an agreed upon scientific fact.
 Every major scientific association in the world that deals with some aspect of climate change agree that human activity has increased the levels of carbon dioxide [CO2] in our atmosphere, and subsequently, the temperature of the planet.
 As a result, polar and glacial ice is melting at phenomenal rates, threatening to destabilize the salinity of the oceans, destroy whole ecosystems, and submerge thousands of miles of coastline around the world.
 In recent years we’ve seen record temperatures, extreme weather, and changes in animal migratory and breeding patterns.
 If we continue down the path we are on, seasons will be permanently altered, ecosystems and food systems will fail all over the world, species will slide into extinction at a rate unseen in millions of years, and human beings will face their most uncertain future since the last ice age.
 If we continue to conduct business as usual and don’t do something to reduce the 90 million tons of CO2 we are putting into the atmosphere every day this is the legacy we will leave our children.

 According to most demographers I am a member of Generation X. I was born in 1972 and my lifespan includes a time when the cell phones and the internet didn’t exist to a time when you could get, do, see or say almost anything online.
-I am also the father of two wonderful daughters, one has just entered high school, and the other is in the first grade.
+I am also the father of two wonderful daughters, one is about to be a sophomore in high school, and the other is entering the second grade.
 Both are brilliant, beautiful and full of wonder about the natural world.
-It is largely because of them that I chose to fly to San Francisco this past week to take part in the Climate Reality Project’s Climate Leader Corps Training.
+It is largely because of them that I chose to fly to San Francisco in August, 2012 to take part in the Climate Reality Project’s Climate Leader Corps Training.
 Despite their obvious similarities as sisters and in life experiences, according to demographers, my two daughters are members of different generations.
-According to those experts my older daughter [born in 1998] is a member of Generation Y, while my younger daughter [born in 2005] is a member of Generation Z. While I understand the reasons behind putting my daughters into different generations, I have started to classify everyone born after 1992 as part of one generation, The Climate Generation.
+According to those experts my older daughter [born in 1998] is a member of Generation Y, while my younger daughter [born in 2005] is a member of Generation Z. While I understand the reasons behind putting my daughters into different generations, I respectfully disagree.
+I have started to classify everyone born in 1992 or after as part of one generation, the Climate Generation.

-Much like the Greatest Generation and Baby Boomers, The Climate Generation is defined by the single most important impact on their lives, and that without a doubt, is climate change.
-The Climate Generation begins in 1992, coinciding with the Rio Earth Summit, the first of its kind and an unprecedented effort by the United Nations to bring together heads of state to lay out a responsible roadmap for environmental stewardship and sustainable development.
-Regardless of the successes and failures of the first Earth Summit, it marks an important juncture in human history, and marks the beginning of The Climate Generation.
+Much like the Greatest Generation and the Baby Boomers, the Climate Generation is defined by the single most important impact on their lives, and that without a doubt, is and will be climate change.
+The Climate Generation begins in 1992, coinciding with the Rio Earth Summit, the first of its kind and an unprecedented effort by the United Nations to bring together heads of state to establish a responsible roadmap for environmental stewardship and sustainable development.
+Regardless of the successes and failures of the first Earth Summit, it marks an important juncture in human history, and marks the beginning of the Climate Generation.

-In addition to the importance of the Rio Earth Summit, what we, as the parents, grandparents, aunts, uncles and mentors of The Climate Generation do about climate change will determine in large part what kind of lives they lead.
+The Rio Earth Summit was important for establishing a worldwide awareness and expectation about the environment, but it is what we as the parents, grandparents, aunts, uncles and mentors of the Climate Generation do about climate change will determine in large part what kind of global environment they inherit.
 Never before have older generations had so much responsibility heaped onto their shoulders.
-Not even The Greatest Generation, who defeated fascism preserving the promise of democracy during World War II, faced this kind of a challenge.
+Not even the Greatest Generation, who defeated fascism preserving the promise of democracy during World War II, faced this kind of challenge.
 For no matter how great a threat fascism was to free people all over the world, it hadn’t been building for hundreds of years, infiltrating every dimension of the global ecosystem, until it reached a critical point and immediately threatened our survival as a species.
 Climate change has done just that.
 Over hundreds of years of intensive resource extraction and fossil fuel use, we have saturated our global atmosphere with CO2, methane and the other greenhouse gases to the point where the entire system is infected.
 We have started to see the effects of this infection, in extreme weather, resulting in severe drought, intense flooding and uncontrollable wildfires.
-How we, as a global community, respond to this crisis, will determine if our children, The Climate Generation, have the better future we all hope for them, or if they face catastrophic fallout and a threat to their very survival.
+How we, as a global community, respond to this crisis, will determine if our children, the Climate Generation, have the better future we all hope for them, or if they face catastrophic fallout and a threat to their very survival.

-On June 29th of this year a “derecho” traveled across the Midwest of the United States.
+On June 29, 2012 a “derecho” traveled across the Midwest of the United States.
 A derecho is an extreme weather event that produces massive winds and often, intense downpours and can affect huge areas.
-The June 29th derecho arrived with little warning, and devastated huge areas of the country, including the area outside Athens, Ohio, where I live with my family.
+The derecho arrived with little warning, and devastated huge areas of the country, including the area outside Athens, Ohio, where I live with my family.
 It destroyed homes and crops and left millions without power during a time of record heat and humidity.
-In fact, the days that followed the derecho were part of the hottest July in Ohio since the 1930’s.
-The week that followed was one of great challenge and distress for many, filled with more extreme storms.
-Despite the rains that came with the extreme storms the Midwest, and most of the rest of the country, have been gripped in the most severe drought in the United States in over 50 years, with over 65% of the country impacted.
-Crops are failing everywhere, livestock are succumbing to the stress and the world is facing potential food shortages.
+In fact, the days that followed the derecho were part of the hottest July in Ohio and other parts of the midwest since the 1930’s.
+The week that followed the derecho was one of great challenge and distress for many, filled with more extreme storms.
+The rains that came with the storms provided little respite from the heat or the catastrophic drought that continues to grip over 65% of the country.
+The derecho, however, was just the tip of the extreme weather iceberg.
+The first part of the main body struck four months later on October 29th when Superstorm Sandy made landfall in the Northeastern part of the U.S. Sandy was responsible for the deaths of over 100 people and billions of dollars in destruction.
+The devastation of Superstorm Sandy was beyond anything most people in this U.S. had seen in a single storm, and it served as a wake-up call for much of the country.
+Since Sandy we have seen more extreme weather, more often and in more areas of the country.

 The extreme weather conditions are not isolated to the United States, though.
 Drought has struck much of the developing world, leaving those reliant on growing their own food facing starvation.
 Drought is not the only danger facing other nations around the world.
 Widespread flooding has destroyed entire communities across Asia, leaving thousands without homes, to face uncertain futures as climate refugees.